Clean Label Ideas for Bakers

 Display Like a Gourmet Shop

-Whether a shopper has a taste for nutrient-rich bread or a sweet pick-me-up, presentation will influence his or her perception of product quality.
-In fact, 93 percent of consumers say visual appearance is the most important factor influencing their purchases.
+Whether a shopper has a taste for nutrient-rich bread or a sweet pick-me-up, the presentation will influence his or her perception of product quality.
+93 percent of consumers say visual appearance is the most important factor influencing their purchases.

 In addition to clear packaging, consider using brown paper labels that evoke authentic or artisanal foods.
 Island displays or wooden bins and wicker baskets in place of traditional steel and plastic shelves add a special touch, while display cases decorated with colorful paper or flowers can improve the appearance of cakes.
 Look to specialty bakeries, restaurants and gourmet shops for inspiration.